minibikini/pleroma/docs/installation/migrating_from_source_otp_en.md

 OTP releases are as close as you can get to binary releases with Erlang/Elixir.
 The release is self-contained, and provides everything needed to boot it, it is easily administered via the provided shell script to open up a remote console, start/stop/restart the release, start in the background, send remote commands, and more.

 ## Pre-requisites
 You will be running commands as root.
-If you aren't root already, please elevate your priviledges by executing `sudo su`/`su`.
+If you aren't root already, please elevate your privileges by executing `sudo su`/`su`.

 The system needs to have `curl` and `unzip` installed for downloading and unpacking release builds.